wlg1/wlg1.github.io/ch1.3.md

 <!---[Explain side-by-side of dot product on Sys 1 on left, and on Sys 2 on right.
 Show same instructions from I are done on Sys 2, but require W since now the basis vectors that I targeted look different]--->

-If we apply the same logic of these three steps to row 2, we obtain the values of $$O$$, completing the main goal of this Chapter[^inverse]:
+If we apply the same logic of these three steps to row 2, we obtain the values of $$O$$, completing the main goal of this Chapter: [^inverse]

 $$\def\x{\color{purple}{4}}
 \def\y{\color{purple}{-2.75}}